danny-burrows/img_to_txt/README.md

 ## Contributing
 Please, if you come accross any bugs or issues feel free to submit them on the issues page of the github.
 Pull requests are accepted too. :-)

-If you'd like to get involved with the development download the source and open with vscode.
-A development environment should be setup for you.
+If you'd like to get involved with the development fork and download the source!
 You'll need gcc, gdb and make.
+The makefile should contain all you need to get started building in debug mode.

 ### If you want a debug build...
 ```bash